luke2533/prime-mobile/README.md

 - Added responsive breakpoints for home page
 - Added media file and background image

+### 6.6 Log in, log out and sign up pages work

+Additions:

+- Users can log in and out
+- Users can sign up

 ## 7.0 Deployment

 ### 7.1 Local deployment